Sequences

 val primes : int Seq.t = <fun>

-For instance, here is the list of 100 first prime numbers:
+For instance, here is a list of 100 first prime numbers:

 # primes |> Seq.take 100 |> List.of_seq;;